NuevoFoundation/workshops/content/english/java-basics/activity-7.md

 ---
-title: "Data Structure (Array & ArrayList)"
+title: "Data Structures (Array & ArrayList)"
 description: "Introduce basic data structures in Java."
 date: 2020-07-16T00:00:00Z
 weight: 8
 ---
 In previous exercises, we learned that variables allow us to access and store a piece data.
 But, what if we want to store a bunch of similiar data?
 Is there a good way to organize them without declaring multiple variables?

-In programming, <b>data structure</b> are structures that allowed coders to store multiple pieces of data of the same type.
-Using data structure is an efficient way to store and access large pieces of data.
+In programming, <b>data structures</b> are structures that allowed coders to store multiple pieces of data of the same type.
+Using data structures is an efficient way to store and access large pieces of data.
 In this exercise, we will learn about 2 data structures used in Java: <b>array</b> and <b>ArrayList</b>.

+While array is a fixed length data structure, ArrayList is a variable lengthed where you can change the size of the data structure.
+Let's start by looking at arrays!

 ### 1. Array
 Let's say we want to store Patrick's 🐥 top 5 favorite movies.
 Instead of creating 5 variables, we can store all 5 pieces of data in an array, our first data structure!